serika-dev/Terms-Privacy/Terms.md

 - **Unauthorized Data Access**: Harvesting, scraping, or extracting user data or content from the Platform without prior written consent from Schoolsquid.

-- **Character Creation Restrictions**: The following restrictions apply to character creation on the Platform:
+- **Content Creation Restrictions**: The following restrictions apply to content creation on Serika services:

   - **Real People**: Depictions of real existing humans are allowed **ONLY** if you have their consent.
 Fictional depictions of real people are also allowed.
 If you believe content has been uploaded without consent, please reach out to **legal@serika.dev**.
-Any depiction of minors (real or fictional) is strictly prohibited.
+Any depiction of minors (real or fictional) in inappropriate contexts is strictly prohibited.
   - **Politicians and Sensitive Figures**: Depictions of politicians (e.g., Trump), government officials, or controversial historical figures (e.g., Hitler) are allowed, **HOWEVER** they **MUST** be marked as **NSFW**.
   - **NSFW Content**: Users may create and engage with NSFW content and characters, but such content must be properly flagged as NSFW.
 Public NSFW content must adhere to Platform guidelines, including prohibitions on illegal or exploitative material.
   - **Gore or Excessively Violent Themes**: Characters that depict excessive violence, torture, or gore are not allowed.

-- **Export Control and Sanctions**: You may not use the Platform in violation of any applicable export control laws or economic sanctions, including those administered by the European Union, United States, United Kingdom, or United Nations.
+- **Export Control and Sanctions**: You may not use Serika services in violation of any applicable export control laws or economic sanctions, including those administered by the European Union, United States, United Kingdom, or United Nations.
 You represent that you are not located in, under the control of, or a national or resident of any country subject to such sanctions or embargoes.

 Violations of this section may result in immediate termination of your account and referral to the appropriate law enforcement authorities where applicable.